 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Organic Chemicals, Alcohols and Allied Products Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

-Acetaldehyde is present in various plants, ripe fruits, vegetables. exhaust from the engine etc. Acetaldehyde is also an important intermediate in the production of acetic acid, acetic anhydride, ethyl acetate, peracetic acid, pentaerythritol, chloral, glycol, alkyl amines and pyridines.
+Acetaldehyde is present in various plants, ripe fruits, vegetables, exhaust from the engine, etc. Acetaldehyde is also an important intermediate in the production of acetic acid, acetic anhydride, ethyl acetate, peracetic acid, pentaerythritol, chloral, glycol, alkyl amines and pyridines.

 Acetaldehyde has a general narcotic action, which prevents coughing.
 It causes irritation of the eye, mucus membranes and accelerates heart action.
 Acetaldehyde also appears to paralyze respiratory muscles when breathed in high concentration, it causes headache and sore throat.
 Prolonged exposure causes a decrease of red and white blood cells and also sustained rise in blood pressure.
 The maximum allowable concentration of acetaldehyde in air is 200 ppm.
 However, in a normal industrial operation, there is no hazard in handling acetaldehyde provided normal precautions are taken.

-This standard was originally published in 2003.
-In this (first) revision, gas chromatographic method for determination of assay has been incorporated as alternate method.
+This standard was first published in 2003.
+In this revision, gas chromatographic method for determination of assay has been incorporated as alternate method.
 Method for determination of acidity and paraldehyde have been modified.
 Also, the limit of paraldehyde has been modified to 0.5 from 0.7, percent by mass, Max.

-The composition of the Committee, responsible for the formulation of this standard is given at Annex E.
+The composition of the Committee, responsible for the formulation of this standard is given in Annex E.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.